jalvarado91/ShhhClub/README.md

-Shhhh Club
+Silent Club
 ===============

-**Shhhh Club** is an open silent disco platform so you can party with your friends and not worry about your gig gettind raided by the cops.
+**Silent Club** is an open silent disco platform so you can party with your friends and not worry about your gig gettind raided by the cops.

 ![Silent twerk](http://media.giphy.com/media/Q3yLGTu1dLpyE/giphy.gif)

-Shhhh Club is brought to you by The Loud Team.
+Silent Club is brought to you by The Loud Team.

 The Loud Team
 ---------------------